Irelandoracle1/Fairview-club/README.md

 - Tested the App in my local terminal and also my Heroku hosted terminal

 ### Validator Testing
--PEP8
+-pep8ci.herokuapp.com
- - Errors originally returnd from PEP8online.com were all fixed
+ - Errors originally returnd from pep8ci.herokuapp.com were fixed
  - Final code testing returned with a message: ALL RIGHT

 ### Bugs